furkanhatipoglu/tassk/README.md

 # Tassk

-The sample to-do menu bar app for OS X.
+ Simplest to-do app for macOS ever.

 ## What is it?

 Tassk is a simple to-do app for OS X. Create a tassk.
 Are you done it?
 Just click the button then send it to space.
-The idea came from [Burak Karakan](https://github.com/karakanb) and written by [Furkan Hatipoglu](https://github.com/furkanhatipoglu)
+[Burak](https://github.com/karakanb) came with the idea and I wrote the app.

+## Installing

+[Download](http://web.itu.edu.tr/hatipoglufu/tassk/tassk.zip) the tassk application, unzip, move to Applications folder, that is it.

 ## How to use it?

 Type ⌘ + ⌥ + T to open quickly or click the icon on the menu bar.

-### Installing

-[Download](http://web.itu.edu.tr/hatipoglufu/tassk/tassk.zip) the tassk application, unzip, move to Applications folder that is it.

 ## Built With